-Go Shopping in Knightsbridge
+1. Go Shopping in Knightsbridge

-I first hit a few shops on Brompton Road like REISS, Karen Millen and the like.
-Then, I’d stop into Harrods and Harvey Nichols which flank the top of Sloane Avenue, a shopping street that I used to walk multiple times per week.
+I first hit a few shops on Brompton Road like REISS, Karen Millen, and the like.
+Then, I stop into Harrods and Harvey Nichols — two famous department stores that flank the top of Sloane Avenue, a shopping street that I used to walk multiple times per week.

-Walk the King’s Road
+2. Walk the King’s Road

-I personally think that the further you walk away from Sloane Square the cooler it gets.
-There’s Vivienne Westwood’s World’s End store, a cozy Manolo Blahnik store on Old Church Road (believe it or not, I used to buy shoes in the sale bin for £70) and more.
+I personally think that the further you walk away from Sloane Square on King’s Road, the cooler it gets.
+There’s Vivienne Westwood’s World’s End store, a cozy Manolo Blahnik store on Old Church Road (believe it or not, I used to buy shoes in the sale bin for £70), and more.

 And just before Heal’s is the Chelsea Potter pub—our old local—which is steeped in rock and roll history as a former favorite of Jimi Hendrix and the Rolling Stones.
 We lived just off the King’s Road (in a flat below Boris Becker, of all people).

 I stock up on banana jam every time I go and probably spend the most time browsing here than in any other department store in the city.

-Or, stop in here for lunch or a proper cup of tea (they have “tearistas” to help you select a favorite from the lengthy menu) after ending some shopping on Regent Street, which is what I did in June.
+Or, stop in here for lunch or a proper cup of tea (they have “tearistas” to help you select a favorite from the lengthy menu) after ending some shopping on Regent Street, which is what I like to do.

+Fun things to do in London definitely include afternoon tea.
 Ideally, I’d enjoy afternoon tea daily.
 I adore it.
 My hit list includes:

 - Brown’s Hotel